 In 1930, Reed Brothers added the Plymouth line.
 The Dodge Brothers Motor Cars name became simply ‘Dodge,’ and the brand’s first eight-cylinder engine was completed.
 Even though times were tough during the Great Depression, Reed Brothers was doing well enough to finance another facelift and renovation; a new Parts and Service Department was built in 1936.

 Prior to World War II, Lewis Reed allotted specific sales territory to his salesmen in four different directions from the dealership.
 Car salesmen spent all day in the outlying areas because the farm people in Poolesville, Rockville, Barnesville and Spencerville had no time to go to a showroom.
-At that time, Reed Brothers was selling about eight new cars a month and most sales resulted from knocking on people’s doors.
+At that time, Reed Brothers was selling about eight new cars a month, along with a number of used car sales. and most sales resulted from knocking on people’s doors.
 It was direct person to person sales contact, relationship building and trust – all built and sealed on a handshake.